 Transportation in Hammonasset Beach State Park

 Ample parking can be found at Hammonasset Beach State Park.
-There are more than five large parking lots that are available for day-use beach goers and Nature Center visitors to park.
+There are more than five large parking lots that are available for day-use beachgoers and Nature Center visitors to park.
 As with most state park locations, there is a fee associated with parking on the grounds.
 Overnight campers can expect this fee to be already factored into their stay - just make sure all appropriate signage is visible.
-Most overnighters opt to switch over to two wheels instead of four.
+Most overnighters opt to switch over to two wheels instead of four after parking their rig.
 Bike rentals are available during the summer season.